SPINNING FISHING COMBOS

 The Bass Pro Shops® Johnny Morris® Platinum Signature Spinning Combo is one of the

-more expensive gear, while keeping the price reasonable.
-It is strong, durable, and
+expensive gear, while keeping the price reasonable.
+It is strong, durable, and sensitive.
+The

-sensitive.
-The one piece aluminum frame of the spinning reel gives you added strength.
+one piece aluminum frame of the spinning reel gives you added strength.
+The perfectly

-The perfectly matched spinning rod is very light, but can handle the heavy lifting like you
+matched spinning rod is very light, but can handle the heavy lifting like you need.
+This new

-need.
-This new model is 15% lighter and 35% stronger than previous models.
-A great all around high end
+model is 15% lighter and 35% stronger than previous models.
+A great all around high end spinning rod and

 Johnny Morris CarbonLite Spinning Combo